ebarakos/ritual-telegram-bot/projects/telegram/contracts/Tutorial.md

 }
 ```

-All this contract does is request compute from our `hello-world` container via the `_requestCompute` function.
+All this contract does is request compute from our `telegram` container via the `_requestCompute` function.
 An Infernet node will pick up this subscription, execute the compute, and deliver the result to our contract via
 the `_receiveCompute` function.